“Are you breathing just a little and calling it a life?” –Mary Oliver

 With all of that, who has time or energy for breathing deeply?
 For deeply, fully, truly living?
 I’ve been there.
 I didn’t even realize I was there until things fell apart, and I’d practically stopped breathing.

 You can take a breath again.
-I can help you.
+And keep breathing.
+Steady and strong.

 Imagine a life full of deep, nourishing breaths and attention to what feeds and fuels you.
 I don’t know your particular path, but I do know a way to help you find it.

 My passion is supporting people to find the wholeness, balance, and well-being we all carry within us.
-Unfortunately, these healthy, fulfilling versions of ourselves are often buried under cultural conditioning, trauma, and self-doubt, but I can help you uncover this better life through personalized counseling.
+Unfortunately, these healthy, fulfilling possibilities are often buried under cultural conditioning, trauma, and self-doubt, but I can help you uncover and nourish your strengths through personalized counseling.
 I especially love to do that work in relationship with nature, trusting the healing and growing power of that connection through ecotherapy.

 “I would love to live as a river flows, carried by the surprise of its own unfolding.”

-I’m Corie Washow (she/her/hers), a conditionally licensed professional counselor based in Freeport, ME.
-Several years working in social service and education positions left me feeling inspired and grateful to have witnessed so much resilience and human spirit, but I also felt certain that, culturally, we are missing a key part of health and wellbeing – connection to our environment.
+I’m Corie Washow (she/her/hers), a licensed clinical professional counselor based in Freeport, ME.
+Several years working in social service and education left me feeling inspired and grateful to have witnessed so much resilience and human spirit, but also certain that, culturally, we are missing a key part of health and well-being.

-Graduate study in environmental education (and a whole lot of time living and being outdoors) helped me identify this missing element to experiencing a fulfilled life.
-I truly believe we cannot be whole and well without being meaningfully connected to our environment.
-This is not an easy thing in these days of busy-ness and technology.
+A whole lot of time studying, living and being outdoors helped me identify this missing piece.
+I truly believe humans cannot be whole and well without being meaningfully connected to our environment–and, equally importantly, vice versa.

-My present work combines my passions for being with people in hard times, connecting people with the planet, and spending time in right relationship with nature.
-I am lucky to have spent most of my adult life in our beautiful state of Maine (land of the Wabanaki), and even luckier that, as a child in suburban Chicago (land of the Peoria), with far more concrete than natural space, I had parents who encouraged outdoor exploration and stewardship.
+My present work combines my passions for being with people healing in hard times, connecting people with the planet, and spending time in right relationship with nature.
+I am lucky to have spent most of my adult life in our beautiful state of Maine (land of the Wabanaki).
+Even luckier, as a child in suburban Chicago (land of the Peoria), with far more concrete than natural space, I had parents who encouraged outdoor exploration and stewardship.